Mergen Orazov

-Mergen Guvanchmyradovich Orazov (Mergen Guwançmyradowiç Orazow) is a Turkmenistani football manager who manages the DFK Dainava in Lithuanian A Lyga.
-Orazov is a UEFA Pro License coach.
-He is former professional footballer and futsal player.
+Mergen Guvanchmyradovich Orazov (Mergen Guwançmyradowiç Orazow) is a Turkmenistani manager / head coach who is currently in charge of Ýokary Liga club Arkadag.
+Orazov is a UEFA Pro Licence coach.
+He is a former professional football and futsal player.

 Career

 Early years

 Orazov was born in Bekrewe, now part of Ashgabat.
 Orazov began playing football at an early age and at seven years of age, he was enrolled in the Ak Guş football team.
 At 16, he joined the youth team of Ashgabat's Nisa Aşgabat.
 Soon he began to be involved in the game and for the main team of the club.
 After graduating from high school, however, he enrolled at the Pennsylvania State University and went to the United States.

-Soccer playing career
+College career

-In 2005, Orazow joined Penn State Nittany Lions in the United States.
+In 2005, Orazov joined Penn State Nittany Lions in the United States.

 Futsal playing career

 Upon his return to Turkmenistan, Orazow took up professional futsal.
-As a member of the club Arvana Ashgabat he became the champion of Turkmenistan five times.
+As a member of Arvana Ashgabat, he became the champion of Turkmenistan five times.